 Greetings & welcome to the Legion of Honor guild website.

-Legion of Honor (Alliance – Nordrassil) is a 10 man raiding guild currently recruiting for the new Mist of Pandaria content.
-We currently have one solid 10 man raid team & looking for players for the second ten man raid group.
-We are looking for committed solid raiders who are progression minded.
-Our goal in MOP raiding is to clear every tier on normal content mode early into an expansion so as to begin working on heroic modes ASAP, while not sacrificing the ability to live a life outside of WoW at the same time.
+Legion of Honor (Alliance – Nordrassil) is a 10 man (hopefully 25man) raiding guild currently recruiting now and for the upcoming Warlords expansion.
+We are looking for committed solid raiders who are helpful and progression minded and also looking for 1 to 2 dependable raid leaders to lead raid team.
+The 10 man raid team will be consited of 13 members (3 Tanks, 4 Healers & 6 DPS) Our goal in raiding is to clear every tier on normal content mode early into an expansion so as to begin working on heroic modes ASAP, while not sacrificing the ability to live a life outside of WoW at the same time.

-We raid Tuesday, Wednesday & Thursday from 6pm to 8pm server time, with plenty of Alt runs as time permits.
+We will raid Tuesday & Wednesday from 7:30pm to 10pm server time (8:30pm to 11pm EST), with plenty of Alt runs as time permits.
 If interested please read our Code of Conduct & Raiding Rules below before applying.
 Thank you.

 The Code and Conduct Legion of Honor